 Creating an Art Cabinet

 If you have a kindergartener, be sure to keep lots of crafts supplies on hand!
 Working with these kinds of materials is great for their fine motor development.
-I shared a post with a list of what we try to keep on hand for our daughter in Creating an Arts and Crafts Cabinet.
+I shared a post with a list of what we try to keep on hand for our daughter in Stocking Our Homeschool Arts and Crafts Cabinet.
 Even if you don’t have a full cabinet to use, a cupboard or other dedicated area will work!